KeyCore/key-tube/README.md

 not by itself the main goal.
 The goal is learning.
 Of course, the more of the system that is working, the more has confirmed to have been learned.

-The goal of creating a YouTube-like system is just a guide to pull me (or other learners) through an easy-to-understand use case and requirement set, which span a good portion of central and peripheric AWS services.
+The decision to create a YouTube-like system is to have a clear guide to pull me (or other learners) through an easy-to-understand use case + requirement set, which span a good portion of central and peripheric AWS services.

 The Key Tube system could consist of: